alexandercerutti/passkit-generator/examples/self-hosted/README.md

 This is examples folder.
 These examples are used to test new features and as sample showcases.

 Each example owns an endpoint where a pass can be reached.
-This project is build upon Express.js, which is required to be installed.
+This project is built upon Express.js.

 Typescript compilation is done automatically through `ts-node`.

+Before generating a new pass, you'll have to override the `passTypeIdentifier` and `teamIdentifier` for them to match the data in your certificates.
+This can be done in two ways:

+    a) Edit manually the `pass.json` of the model you are going to run;
+    b) Pass the two fields in the query string of the example you are running when querying it;

+Omitting this step, will make your pass unopenable.

-Assuming you already have cloned this repository, installed its dependencies through `npm install` and moved to `examples/self-hosted`, run these commands:
+Assuming you already installed this project its dependencies through `npm install` and moved to `examples/self-hosted`, run these commands:

 ```sh
 $ npm install;